-I am the director of the Center of Excellence IMSErt: Interacting Minds, Societies, Environments and an associate professor (dr hab., NCU professor) in the Laboratory for the Study of Collective Memory in Post-Communist Europe – POSTCOMER and the Laboratory for Comparative Literary and Cultural Studies, both at the Faculty of Humanities (Nicolaus Copernicus University, NCU).
+I am the director of the Center of Excellence IMSErt: Interacting Minds, Societies, Environments and an associate professor (dr hab., NCU professor) in the Laboratory for the Study of Collective Memory in Post-Communist Europe – POSTCOMER at the Faculty of Humanities (Nicolaus Copernicus University, NCU).
 In the academic year 2021/2022, I am on sabbatical leave – thanks to a Bekker Fellowship funded by the National Academic Exchange Agency NAWA – at the Institute for Advanced Study (IAS) at the University of Amsterdam (UvA).
-From 2016 to 2019, I was a visiting researcher at the Stevanovich Institute on the Formation of Knowledge at the University of Chicago.
+From 2016 to 2019, I was a visiting researcher at the Stevanovich Institute on the Formation of Knowledge (SIFK) at the University of Chicago.

 EDUCATION: I hold a BA and MA in Slavonic Philology and a PhD in Literary Studies from Nicolaus Copernicus University.
 I studied at the Faculty of Oriental Studies and Intercultural Relations at the University of Warsaw, and at the Institute of Culture, Adam Mickiewicz University in Poznań.
 I have also held positions at the Baltic University and Uppsala University in Sweden, as well as in the Department of Philosophy at Charles University in Prague.
 In 2011, I participated in a program at the Institute for World Literature (Beijing, PRC), organized by Harvard University and Peking University.

 PUBLICATIONS: In 2018, I published the book "Socialist postcolonialism.
 Memory Reconsolidation", in 2011 "Europe in Polish, Czech and Croatian Discourse: Critical Reconfiguration", and in 2004 "Czech and Russian Slavophilism in Comparison" (all in Polish).
 Together with co-editor Andrzej Szahaj I published "Philosophy and Ethics of Interpretation" in 2007, with Marcin Kafar "Ethical and Moral Aspects of the ‘Humanities’ Practices’" in 2015, and with Marcin Wołk, a special issue of the academic journal "Litteraria Copernicana" 2/2015 [ISSN 1899–315X] titled "Advantages of Comparison".
 I am the author of about 100 papers in Polish, Czech, Russian, German and English, and do translations from Czech and English into Polish.